PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * split mcore queue so that each site has one
   * changed to set parent_tid=taskid when no parent
   * changed the initial task status from submit to waiting
   * fixed to set countryGroup for JEDI